-It lost Son of Amir to death, and the rest have become old.
+It lost the Son of Amir to death, and the rest, to old age.

 Song: is sung by one, and listened by the ears of many,

-Song: is sung by one, and watched by the eyes of many,
+Song: is sung by one, and watched through the eyes of many,

 They tell me to bury Song, that it is dead,